arduinto/Customer-Forecasting/README.md

 4. **Monitor and Adapt Website Strategy:**
    - While website usage has a lower impact, it should not be neglected.
 Ensure the website is user-friendly and complements the app experience.
 Use the website to drive users to the app where possible, as it is the primary driver of spending.

-By understanding these insights and implementing the recommendations, stakeholders can effectively leverage the data to drive customer spending and improve overall business performance.
+By understanding these insights and implementing the recommendations, we can effectively leverage the data to drive customer spending and improve overall business performance.